Keep a Clean Machine

 Connect with Care

-- When in doubt, throw it out: Links in email, tweets, posts and online advertising are often the ways cybercriminals compromise your computer.
-If it looks suspicious, even if you know the source, it’s best to delete or, if appropriate, mark as junk email.
+When in doubt, throw it out: Links in email, tweets, posts, and online advertising are often the ways cybercriminals compromise your computer.
+If it looks suspicious, even if you know the source, it’s best to delete or, if appropriate, mark it as junk email.

-- Protect your $$: When banking and shopping, check to be sure the sites is security-enabled.
-Look for web addresses with “https://,” which means the site takes extra measures to help secure your information.
-“Http://” is not secure.
+Protect your $$: When banking and shopping, check to be sure the site is security-enabled.
+Look for web addresses with “https://,” which means the site takes extra measures to help secure your information. “http://” is not secure.

 Be Web Wise

-- Think before you act: Be wary of communications that implores you to act immediately, offers something that sounds too good to be true or asks for personal information.
+Think before you act: Be wary of communications that implores you to act immediately, offer something that sounds too good to be true, or ask for personal information.

 Be a Good Online Citizen

-- Help the authorities fight cybercrime: Report stolen finances, identities and cybercrime to http://www.ic3.gov (the Internet Crime Complaint Center) and http://www.onguardonline.gov/file-complaint (the FTC).
+Help the authorities fight cybercrime: Report stolen finances, identities, and cybercrime to https://www.ic3.gov (the Internet Crime Complaint Center) and https://www.onguardonline.gov/file-complaint (the FTC).